Linguistics

 (a) LIN228H5, LIN229H5, LIN232H5, ( LIN231H5 or LIN237H5)

-(b) 1.0 credit from LIN240H5, LIN256H5, JLP285H5 (formerly LIN288H5)
+(b) 1.0 credits from two of the following: LIN240H5, LIN256H5, JLP285H5 (formerly LIN288H5)

 2. Language requirement: 1.0 credit in a language course.
 This credit must involve the same language and must be taken either concurrently with LIN101H5 and LIN102H5 or after their completion.
 The language must be one other than the student's first language; English language courses are excluded.